 Each evening also includes a few classic songs and a chance for clogging.
 Carolina Blue will provide live music, and there will be a young children’s circle, which will makes it easy and safe for dancers of all ages to participate.
 Parents are welcome to join their child in the young children’s circle.

-Joe Smith will return as caller for the 2018 season.
+Joe Smith will return as caller for the 2018 season with the first dance being held on June 19th.

 He urges everyone to “get a bite to eat and shop downtown before the music starts, (and) then put out your folding chair, get comfortable and stay a while.”